Social and Human Services

 Substance Abuse Courses

 SAB 110.
-Substance Abuse Overview.
+Intro to Addiction & Recovery Studies.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 SAB 120.
 Intake and Assessment.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 SAB 125.
-SA Case Management.
+Substance Abuse Case Management.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

 This course provides case management activities, including record keeping, recovery issues, community resources, and continuum of care.
 Emphasis is placed on establishing a systematic approach to monitor the treatment plan and maintain quality of life.
 Upon completion, students should be able to assist clients in the continuum of care as an ongoing recovery process and develop agency networking.